Justify My Love: Synopsis

 The video was filmed in grainy black and white.
-It opens with a dancer in a black bodysuit dancing to the camera, as it cuts to Madonna walking down a hotel hallway, looking tired.
-She is dressing an overcoat, carrying a suitcase, with her hand on her forehead.
+It opens with a dancer in a black bodysuit dancing to the camera, cutting to Madonna walking down a hotel hallway, looking tired.
+She is dressed in an overcoat, carrying a suitcase, with her hand on her forehead.
 The ajar doors in the hallway also reveal glimpses of a topless androgynous figure, as well as a shirtless man who appears to be receiving oral sex.
 As Madonna starts lip synching the song, she drops the suitcase and kneels down against the wall, while caressing her neck.
-She opens her coat, which reveals she is wearing lace underwear, garter belt and stockings.
+She opens her coat, which reveals she is wearing lace underwear, garter belt, and stockings.
 An out-of-focus male figure, played by Ward, emerges, and slowly walks towards her.
-As she stands, she pulls Ward towards her and they kiss.
+As Madonna stands, she pulls Ward towards her and they kiss.

 More images from the doors are also shown, displaying a man in black leather clothes lacing a woman into a corset, as well as a woman wearing a corset who turns to camera thrusting her breasts forward.
 The video moves into a scene where Madonna is seen in a bedroom, slowly removing her clothes and displaying herself on a white bed as Ward observes her.
 He comes close to her, undressing himself and preparing to mount her, and she pushes him away.
 A cut occurs, and Madonna is seen laying down with an androgynous woman, wearing male clothes and make up applied on her eyes.
-They engage on a kiss as Ward observes as a voyeur.
+They engage in a kiss as Ward observes as a voyeur.
 Two transgender women are then seen caressing each other's faces, while observing themselves in a mirror.
 The video returns to the bedroom scene, where Ward is on top of Madonna and appears to be penetrating her.

-A dominatrix woman enters the bedroom in a cop hat and leather gloves, as well as suspenders covering her nipples.
+A dominatrix enters the bedroom in a cop hat and leather gloves, as well as suspenders covering her nipples.
 She then grabs Ward by the hair, who is tied up on a chair, wearing a latticed leather harness and leather chaps.
 Madonna and Ward are back in bed, caressing each other; he is then seen rubbing his face on Madonna's body until it reaches her feet.
 Women in drag draw thin mustaches on each other and look into the camera, as Madonna laughs in the background, putting her hand onto her mouth.
 A man holds a woman's face as she makes a fearful look to the camera.
-Two man are seen sitting on a couch caressing each other while a crossdresser is laying down on their laps.
+Two men are seen sitting on a couch caressing each other, while a crossdresser is laying down on their laps.
 Madonna leaves the hotel hurriedly, holding her suitcase, with Ward reaching out for her to return.
 She throws her head back as she laughs, with mouth open wide, then bites one of her fingers in disbelief.
-The video fades to black, and the words "poor is the man whose pleasures depends on the permission of another" appear on the screen.
+The video fades to black, and the words "poor is the man whose pleasures depend on the permission of another" appear on the screen.